 Monitoring data collected by the CEMS and COMS is required to be kept.
 This data is collected by the corresponding data collection system which automatically calculates emissions in units of the applicable standard for each pollutant.
+COMS data was reviewed on site for three random days.
+These records indicated opacity less than 2%.
+CEMS data for three random days was also reviewed.
+This data is kept in units of all applicable standards (pound per million BTU and pound per hour).
+It is also kept on a 24-hour rolling time period.
 Excess emissions and monitoring system downtime are reported quarterly for each system.
 These reports have been previously received, reviewed, and documented.

 For pollutants not monitored by CEMS (PM, BAP, and VOCs) the facility is required to develop emission factors based on most recent stack testing for these pollutants.
-These factors have been developed and are utilized to calculate annual emissions for emissions inventory (MAERS) reporting.
+The most recent testing was performed in October of 2022 and demonstrated compliance as listed above.
+Factors for these pollutants were developed per the procedure listed in the ROP utilizing this most recent testing.
+These factors are also utilized to calculate annual emissions for emissions inventory (MAERS) reporting.

 Records of startup and shutdown of the facility, malfunctions of air pollution control equipment, and periods of monitoring system downtime are to be kept.
 A review of records indicates these are being kept in a correct and timely manner.
-These items are reported quarterly.
-These records have been previously received, reviewed, and documented.
+For the reporting period, a total of four outages, planned and unplanned, were documented.

 Monitoring of natural gas and wood fuel is continuous at the facility.
 Natural gas used at the facility is used primarily for startup and equipment to measure natural gas usage is installed.
 The equipment appeared to be operating.
 Wood fuel is measured via belt scale and recorded.
-The most recent annual capacity factor calculated for the facility was 29%.
-This is a low number as the facility was down for several months due to a fire and the calculation for annual capacity factor is a rolling average determined monthly.
+Three random days were reviewed as follows: